 13. Add it to a sitz bath

-Hemorrhoid suffers can find some relief by sitting in a sitz bath with 1/4 cup ACV and warm or cold water.
-This especially helpful for women who have pregnancy-related hemorrhoids!
+Hemorrhoid sufferers can find some relief by sitting in a sitz bath with 1/4 cup ACV and warm or cold water.
+This is especially helpful for women who have pregnancy-related hemorrhoids!

 14. Add it to hot water before poaching eggs.

 Love poached eggs, but find it challenging to make them at home?
 Adding a splash of apple cider vinegar to the water helps the egg whites firm up more quickly, so you won’t end up with a mess.

 Research indicates that apple cider vinegar (and other vinegars as well) can improve insulin sensitivity.

 If you love braised vegetables and meat, add 2 Tbsp of apple cider vinegar to the pan for an extra tangy flavour.